-Students will bring home decodable and/or levelled readers to practice and consolidate reading at home.
+Take Home Reading: students will bring home decodable and/or levelled readers to practise and consolidate reading at home.
 We encourage students to read each night.

 A number of genres are taught in grade one, including recount writing, narratives, procedural texts, poetry and information reports.
-We use a range of resources and hands on experiences to assist with our writing genres.
+We use a range of resources and hands on experiences to support our teaching of these genres.

-Our Word Study program uses the Multisensory Structured Learning/Orton Gillingham (MSL/OG) evidence based approach.
-Students will actively participate in a spelling program which explicitly teaches spelling concepts and enhances the opportunity for the consolidation of knowledge through application during literacy sessions.
+Our Word Study program uses the Multisensory Structured Learning/Orton Gillingham (MSL/OG) evidence-based approach.
+Students actively participate in a spelling program which explicitly teaches spelling concepts and enhances the opportunity for the consolidation of knowledge through application during literacy sessions.

-Students will continue to use their Sound Packs in Grade 1.
+Students continue to use their Sound Packs in Grade 1.
 The Sound Pack assists with:

 Mathematics has 3 dimensions: Number and Algebra, Measurement and Geometry, and Statistics and Probability.

-At Parkdale P.S. children are pre tested on upcoming maths concepts.
+At Parkdale P.S. children are pre-tested on upcoming maths concepts.
 This information informs our teaching, as well as the student’s areas of needs.
-Children are then grouped accordingly for Number concepts.
-Applied topics (Measurement and Geometry and Statistics and Probability) will be taught by your child’s home group teacher with their class.
-Lessons will be differentiated and will target the needs of the children in the class and cohort.
+Children are then grouped accordingly.
+Lessons are differentiated to target the needs of the children within each group.